cloudfoundry-attic/cf-docs-deprecated/content/frameworks/java/spring/tutorials/springmvc-jpa-postgres/spring-expensereport-app-tutorial.md

 + Attachment
 + State

-These classes are POJOs with getters and setters for their properties, and they're annotated with `@Entity`.
+These classes are POJOs with getters and setters for its properties and annotated with `@Entity`.
 By default, JPA takes a class name as a table name.
-If you want to store it under a different table name, provide the `@Table` annotation with the name property.
+If you want to store it under a different table name, then provide the `@Table` annotation with the name property.
 Create a package for entities as `com.springsource.html5expense.model` and add all entities to it.
 ```java
 @Entity
 @Table(name = "EXPENSE")